-A public hearing is only held if a formal request is made by the Minister for Planning or the Greater Sydney Commission (s 3.34(2)(e)).
+A public hearing is only held if a formal request is made by the Minister.
 If such a request is made, the Commission must hold a public hearing, it is not discretionary.
 The Commission has powers to require certain people to attend the public hearing and to give evidence.
-If a public hearing is held, merit appeal rights to appeal to the Land and Environment Court are extinguished.
-The Commission is currently developing its Public Hearing Guidelines.
+When the Commission, at the request of the Minister, holds a public hearing in relation to a state significant development application for which it is the consent authority, merit appeal rights in respect of any future decision on that application are extinguished.
+For more information, please see the Commission's 'Public Hearing Guidelines', available on the Commission's website.